How to create a passive income

 As they say do a dummy run with no cash invested, just on paper.

-Most trading platforms providers offer the ability to start a virtual portfolio before you even invest a penny.
+Most trading platforms offer the ability to start a virtual portfolio before you even invest a penny.

-Then in 1 year come back to the spreadsheet and see if the income was in fact generated, consider what you would have received in dividends.
-Then maybe you will have the confidence to start in the future.
-Only start when you feel confident and happy with your abilities.
+Then in 1 year come back to the spreadsheet and see if the income was in fact generated and consider what you would have received in dividends.

 If you are still unsure and not happy at this stage, then possibly buy funds from your selected platform to spread your risk.
-Suggestion: speak to a qualified advisor as investing in individual stocks & shares is not for everyone.

 When you are ready then here are my 10 simple steps to help get you started: